 - fa la la la banner Target Oh Joy!

 - sweater stockings – Michaels 50% off

 This mantle decor isn’t Pinterest-worthy for sure and I’m okay with that.
-But I put fairy lights to make it magical at night and my kids love it – that’s all that matter.
+I put fairy lights to make it magical at night and my kids love it – that’s all that matters.

 4. Less is More

 Try putting fewer ornaments on your tree and fewer decorations throughout your home.

 I use sentimental ones my kids made at school, cute ones that make my heart happy and the ones my kids picked from Target from previous years.
 I try to create a special tree with everyone involved.
 That’s what it’s all about, isn’t it?

 I sprinkled bottle brush trees throughout my home – on the coffee table, tv console, side table to name a few.
 They look great clustered together and easy to set up.
 My kids like to create a mini village on the coffee table with them.